beerendlauwers/urbanslug.github.io/_posts/2015-07-19-Yesod-devel.md

 ---

 A new development server is upon us.
 It's name is yesod-devel.
 This post is about yesod-devel which is my Google Summer of Code project and not the current yesod-devel that is part of the yesod framework.
+It's not yet available and is still under development, meaning a lot of things in this post may change.

 yesod-devel is a development server for haskell web applications that are [WAI] compliant.